rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Package Dependencies

-The Intel® SecL-DC Authentication and Authorization Service (AAS) requires a Postgresql 11 database. script (install_pg.sh) is provided with the AAS that will install Postgresql repositories.
+The Intel® SecL-DC Authentication and Authorization Service (AAS) requires a Postgresql 11 database. script (install_pgdb.sh) is provided with the AAS that will install Postgresql repositories.

 ### Supported Operating Systems